ibm-cloud-docs/solution-tutorials/vpc-transit-power.hidden.md

 The public key was used to create two SSH keys in the cloud:
-- Power SSH keys
+- Power SSH key
-- SSH keys for VPC
+- SSH key for VPC

 Locate the Power SSH key:
 - Navigate to [Power SSH keys](/power/ssh-keys).